xiaobo-yang/my_makemore/predict_next_word_from_scratch/readme.md

-# Introduction

-This is a simple implementation of a language model from scratch.
-I'll build a language model from simplest bigram model to more complex transformer model, step by step, involving the following topics:

-- Backpropagation from scratch.
+# Predict Next Word from Scratch 🚀

+Ever wondered how GPT predicts the next word?
+Let's build one from the ground up!
+This project is your guided tour through the evolution of language models - from the simplest bigram to the mighty transformer.

+## What's Inside?

+We'll journey through increasingly sophisticated models, implementing each one from scratch:

-- Bigram
+- 🎯 Bigram Model - The simplest way to predict text
-- MLP
+- 🧠 Multi-Layer Perceptron (MLP) - Adding some neural magic
-- RNN
+- ↩️ RNN - Teaching our model to remember
-- GRU
+- 🔄 GRU - A smarter way to handle sequences
-- Transformer
+- ⚡ Transformer - The architecture that revolutionized NLP

-# Data

-The data is a list of Englishwords.
+All models are trained on a vocabulary of English words using `tiny_torch` - our minimalist PyTorch implementation that helps understand the fundamentals.

+## Why From Scratch?

+Building these models from scratch isn't just an exercise - it's the best way to truly understand how modern language models work.
+Each component is implemented with clear, educational code that prioritizes learning over efficiency.

-# Acknowledgement
+## Acknowledgement

-This project is largely inspired by [makemore](https://github.com/karpathy/makemore).
+This project is largely inspired by Andrej Karpathy's excellent [makemore](https://github.com/karpathy/makemore) project.
+I added more models and more backpropagation components to the project.